 Establishing paternity is a means of proving that someone is the biological father of a child.
 It is important to establish paternity because, in Rhode Island, biological fathers have certain rights and responsibilities.
-If you need help establishing the paternity of your child, or wish to contest it, let Moyer Law, PC assist you.
+If you need help establishing the paternity of your child, or wish to contest it, let the Rhode Island paternity lawyers from Moyer Law, PC assist you.

 Establishing paternity can be crucial for many reasons, such as: